 Summer and spring are warm; fall and winter can be cool.
 Layered clothing is advised.

-Come visit during Adobe Day, the 3rd Saturday in August, to enjoy the period music of the Ide Adobe Players and experience "hands-on" pioneer crafts and period activities at this historic ranch and ferry crossing.
+Come visit during Adobe Day, to enjoy the period music of the Ide Adobe Players and experience "hands-on" pioneer crafts and period activities at this historic ranch and ferry crossing.

 Cheer the competition at the Ide's Ferry Champion Horseshoe Pitchers Contest on the Second Saturday in October.
 It represents a period-style 1850s contest, complete with authentic attire (provided).
 Only amateurs or backyarders may participate!
 The winner takes home a gold-filled pocket watch.

 The Pioneer Christmas Party is celebrated the third Saturday in December and emphasizes early holiday traditions of the north valley.